explorable-viz/esop2025/author-response/esop2025/response.md

   1. _Galois connections_.
 We wanted to make the link in Section 4 to existing work on Galois connections, since they are really just alternate presentation of conjugate pairs; we felt a reader familiar with them would naturally wonder about the relationship.
-However perhaps this would be better dealt with in a footnote.
+However perhaps this would be better dealt with in a footnote, and improving the clarity of the rest of the section.

 2. _Algorithmic definition of defBy_.
 The reason for preferring the inductive derivation over pseudocode is simply that it allows the proof to proceed by induction, which would not be easy with pseudocode.

 Reviewer C

 _Performance_.
-- notable delays -- explain problem with Fig. 2 (shared with Reviewer B)
+We would like to refer reviewer C to the discussion on performance of Fig. 2 above, since Reviewer B shared their concern.

 _Missing arrows in online demo_.
 Yes, these were only part of the figures in the paper.
-Visual connectors with drop shadows might actually be useful as a UI feature, perhaps for guiding a novice user through various UI features, but for now we will it clear that the arrows were added manually purely for the reader of the paper.
+Visual connectors with drop shadows might actually be useful as a UI feature, perhaps for guiding a novice user through various UI features, but for now we will make it clear that the arrows were added manually for the benefit of the reader.

 _Syntax, names and abbreviations could be improved_.
 We will make a pass to see if there are any improvements we can make here; for example we could easily rename `suff` to `sufficesFor` and `demBy` to `demandedBy`